Stabilizing black-box model selection with the inflated argmax: Model selection

 \textbf{Top-$k$.} Instead of returning the very best model(s) using the argmax, an alternative is to return the top $k$ models that receive the largest weight, where $k$ is user-specified.
 Similar to the argmax, top-$k$ fails to automatically adapt to the inherent uncertainty in the model selection process.
 In particular, if $\hat\wts$ has far more than $k$ near-maximizers, $\text{top-}k(\hat\wts)$ will be unstable.
 On the other hand, if $\hat\wts$ has fewer than $k$ near-maximizers, top-$k$ returns a set that is unnecessarily large.

 \textbf{Stability selection.} In the context of variable selection, the stability selection method \citep{Meinshausen2010} selects a single model based on whether each covariate is included in the model with probability at least~$\tau$.
-Concretely, consider a vector of weights~$\hat\wts$ indexed by $M^+ = 2^{[d]}$, where $\hat{w}_m$ roughly represents the probability that $m$ is the correct model.
-Define the marginal variable probabilities $\hat\Pi_j = \sum_{\substack{\model\subseteq [d] : j\in \model}}\hat\wts_\model,$ for $j=1,\ldots,d,$ where $j \in m$ corresponds to variable $j$ being included in model $m$.
-Stability selection returns

-for some use-specified threshold~$\tau$.
+Concretely, consider a vector of weights~$\hat\wts$ associated with candidate models $M^+$, where $|M^+| = 2^{[d]}$ since each of the $d$ covariates is either included or not for each model in $M^+$.
+Define the marginal \textit{variable} probabilities $\hat\Pi_j = \sum_{\substack{\model\subseteq [d] : j\in \model}}\hat\wts_\model,$ for $j=1,\ldots,d,$ where $j \in m$ corresponds to variable $j$ being included in model $m$.
+In other words, $\hat\Pi_j$ corresponds to the frequency of variable $j$ being included in any selected model.
+Stability selection returns $\text{ip}_\tau(\hat\wts) := \Big\{j\in [d] : \hat\Pi_j\ge \tau\Big\}$ for some use-specified threshold~$\tau$.
 Similar to the standard argmax (without ties), $\text{ip}_\tau(\hat\wts)$ only returns a collection of \textit{variables}, which together constitute a single \textit{model}.
-This selection procedure can be unstable if some marginal probabilities~$\hat\Pi_j$ are near the threshold~$\tau$.
-It also may fail to adapt to relationships among variables (see \cref{sec:correlated} for an example).
+This selection procedure can be unstable if some marginal probabilities~$\hat\Pi_j$ are near the threshold~$\tau$. \S\ref{sec:correlated} presents a more detailed comparison between this method and our method, particularly in the setting of correlated variables.